 Longfellow-Evangeline State Historic Site

-Longfellow-Evangeline State Historic Site explores the cultural interplay among the diverse peoples along the famed Bayou Teche in the early and mid-19th century.
-People of Acadian, Creole, Native American, French, Spanish, and African heritage—including slaves and free people of color—all contributed to the historical tradition of cultural diversity in the Teche region.
+Longfellow-Evangeline State Historic Site explores the cultural interplay among the diverse peoples along the famed Bayou Teche in the early- and mid-19th century.
+People of Acadian, Creole, Native American, French, Spanish and African heritage — including enslaved people and free people of color — all contributed to the cultural diversity in the Teche region.
 The site features a plantation home and reproduction Acadian-style farmstead.
-Slavery is a large focus of the plantation home tour.
+The experiences of enslaved people are a large focus of the plantation home tour.

 200 N. Main Street